nicholasadamou/set-me-up/README.md

 `smu` symlinks all dotfiles from the `.dotfiles` folder, which includes the modules, to your home directory.
 With the power of [rcm](https://github.com/thoughtbot/rcm), `.dotfiles/tag-smu/gitconfig` becomes `~/.gitconfig`.
 Using bash scripting the installation of `brew` is ensured.
 All this is covered by the base module and provides an opinionated base setup on which `smu` operates.

-Depending on the module further applications will be installed by "automating" their installation through other bash scripts.
+Depending on the module, further applications will be installed by "automating" their installation through other bash scripts.
-In most cases `set-me-up` delegates the legwork to tools that are meant to be used for the job.
-E.g. installing `zplugin` for zsh plugin management.
+In most cases `set-me-up` delegates the legwork to tools that are meant to be used for the job (e.g. installing `zplugin` for zsh plugin management).

-Nothing describes the actual functionality better than code.
-It is recommended to check the appropriate module script to get the full insights.
+Nothing describes the actual functionality better than the code.
+It is recommended to check the appropriate module script to get insights as to what it exactly does
+.
-`set-me-up` is a plain collection of bash scripts and tools that you probably already worked with, therefor understanding what is happening will be easy. 😄
+`set-me-up` is a plain collection of bash scripts and tools that you probably already worked with, therefore understanding what is happening will be easy 😄.

 ## Credits